MicrosoftDocs/msteams-docs/msteams-platform/m365-apps/extend-m365-meeting-app.md

 Here's how to preview your meeting app running on Outlook for Windows desktop:

 1. With your meeting app running (either remotely from Azure, or locally from Teams Toolkit `F5`), open Outlook for Windows desktop signed in to your test tenant account.
 If Outlook is already running, close and restart it again.

 1. Open *Calendar*, then select **New Meeting**.
 By default, new meetings are *Microsoft Teams* meetings.
 For a meeting app to run in Outlook, the meeting must be a Teams meeting (meeting apps are not supported in non-Teams meetings scheduled from Outlook).

 1. From the meeting scheduling window, select **All Apps**.
 Your sideloaded meeting app should appear among your installed meeting apps.
 :::image type="content" source="images/outlook-meeting-all-apps.png" alt-text="Sideloaded meeting app showing in `All Apps` menu of Outlook meeting scheduler":::

 1. Select your meeting app.
 This opens its configuration dialog, where your user will configure any relevant app settings for their specific meeting.
 :::image type="content" source="images/outlook-meeting-app-configuration.png" alt-text="Meeting app configuration page showing from Outlook meeting scheduler":::

 1. Click **Add** to dismiss the dialog.
 Your meeting app will display in the side panel of the scheduling window and the **Apps** field will indicate its availability to participants in the meeting.
 You can expand its entry to return to the app configuration page from **Settings**.
 :::image type="content" source="images/outlook-meeting-app-side-panel.png" alt-text="Meeting app running in Outlook meeting scheduler side panel":::

 1. To uninstall the meeting app (so its no longer available from the *All Apps* menu in Outlook), open Teams and select *Apps* > **Manage your apps**.
 Select your sideloaded meeting app in the list, and then select **Remove**.
 You will need to restart Outlook to see the change reflected in the *All Apps* menu from the meeting scheduler.
 :::image type="content" source="images/teams-manage-your-apps-remove.png" alt-text=" `Manage your apps` pane of Microsoft Teams showing the sideloaded meeting app `Remove` option":::

-Use the [Microsoft Teams developer community channels](/microsoftteams/platform/feedback) to report issues and provide feedback.
+Thanks for previewing Teams meeting app support in Outlook!
+Please use the [Microsoft Teams developer community channels](/microsoftteams/platform/feedback) to report issues and provide feedback.

 ## Code sample